跳到主要内容

 Code first

-To create a subscription using the code first approach, we use the @Subscription() decorator and the PubSub class from the graphql-subscriptions package, which provides a simple publish/subscribe API.
+To create a subscription using the code first approach, we use the @Subscription() decorator (exported from the @nestjs/graphql package) and the PubSub class from the graphql-subscriptions package, which provides a simple publish/subscribe API.

 The following subscription handler takes care of subscribing to an event by calling PubSub#asyncIterator.
 This method takes a single argument, the triggerName, which corresponds to an event topic name.